Technical Details

 Turn Sequence

-flowchart LR A[StartTurn] --> B[AttackPhase] B --> C[AttackResolution] C --> D[CleanupPhase] D --> E[ReinforcementPhase] E --> F[DrawPhase] F --> G[EndTurn]
+flowchart LR A[StartTurn] --> B[DeploymentPhase optional] B --> C[AttackPhase] C --> D[AttackResolution] D --> E[CleanupPhase] E --> F[ReinforcementPhase] F --> G[DrawPhase] G --> H[EndTurn]

 Gameplay Loop